vojtechruz/vojtechruzicka-blog/src/posts/raw-strings/index.md

 On JVM, also Groovy and Scala support raw strings using `"""`.
 Java is like usually late to the party (similar to introducing [JShell REPL](https://www.vojtechruzicka.com/jshell-repl)) and only now, in version 12, introduces what is already common both in other JVM and non-JVM languages.

 # Raw String Literals in Java
 In Java 12, one of the new features will be [JEP 326: Raw String Literals](http://openjdk.java.net/jeps/326).
-Unlike Kotlin, Groovy or Python, which use `"""` Java decided to use backtick `` ` `` notation, which are currently used by Javascript or Go.
+Unlike Kotlin, Groovy or Python, which use `"""` Java decided to use backtick `` ` `` notation, which is currently used by Javascript or Go.

 ```java
 String rawString = `This is my string